DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-updating-course-previews.md

 ---

 When a provider drafts a new course in Publish teacher training courses (Publish), they can preview it before they publish it on Find postgraduate teacher training (Find).

+The way we displayed previews in Publish was not consistent with the course pages in Find.

 ## What we changed